Small Shelly Fossils, and the Length of the Cambrian Explosion

 Other authorities agree that these small shelly fossils [SSFs] are of unclear evolutionary significance and affinity.
 In his book On the Origin of Phyla, James Valentine argues that the SSFs "are very difficult indeed to interpret."4 Valentine's 2013 book, The Cambrian Explosion, co-written with Douglas Erwin, notes that "many SSFs are still poorly understood."5 Simon Conway Morris found them so unimportant that he does not mention them in either of his authoritative books on the Cambrian explosion (Crucible of Creation or Life's Solution).

-Nevertheless, Marshall faults Meyer for failing to mention the SSFs and claims his oversight resulted in his understating the length of the Cambrian explosion:
+Nevertheless, Marshall faults Meyer for failing to mention the SSFs and claims this alleged oversight resulted in his understating the length of the Cambrian explosion:

 Meyer completely omits mention of the Early Cambrian small shelly fossils and misunderstands the nuances of molecular phylogenetics, both of which cause him to exaggerate the apparent suddenness of the Cambrian explosion.